-"I have entered into no bond or agreement of any sort with my present Executive Council, and I do not possess, nor does there exist in Council, any document of such a nature between two or more of the said Council."
+I have entered into no bond or agreement of any sort with my present Executive Council and I do not possess, nor does there exist in Council any document of such a nature by the reluctant testimony of two councillors Messrs.

-This denial of the transaction and of the existence of such a document, was put to shame by the reluctant testimony of two councillors Messrs.
 Sullivan and Augustus Baldwin.
-To any honorable or unsophisticated mind it would come under the vulgar denomination of a falsehood, and it was necessary to explain it away.
+To any honorable or unsophisticated mind it would come under the vulgar denomination of a salsehood, and it was necessary to explain it away.
 How was it done?
 Sir Francis under a modern system of logic, proved the agreement, "to be and not to be."